wolf32d/opencv_traincascade_toolchain/README.md

 python create_samples.py -i example_images -n apple -P positives.dat -N tool_negatives.dat -o negatives
 ```
 \
-drag-select positive samples with the cursor
+drag-select positive samples with the cursor (some "boxes" will be already there, they are defined in positives.dat and tool_negatives.dat)
 use W and S keys to move to the next or previous image
 \
 ![positive sample selection](docs/positive_sample.png?raw=true "positive sample selection")